-AMS is required to obtain and maintain verifiable documentation of a student’s Arizona state residency within 10 days following enrollment.
+AMS is required to obtain and maintain verifiable documentation of a student’s Arizona state residency before enrollment is considered complete.
+Proof of residency is NOT required for homeless students.
 The Arizona Department of Education has prepared the following Residency Guidelines available for review.

 AMS will accept one of the following documents as proof of residency:

 - Valid Arizona driver’s license or Arizona Identification Card

 - Valid Arizona Address Confidentiality Program authorization card